Department of Psychology at Illinois State University

 A. Students with less than 30 hours completed may be admitted to the Major in Psychology if they have met the ACT score and the high school class ranking standards for new freshmen at Illinois State.

-B. Students with 74 credit hours completed may be admitted to the Major in Psychology if they have earned a C or better in a transfer course;
+B. Students with less than 75 credit hours completed may be admitted to the Major in Psychology if they have earned a C or better in a transfer course;

-Students with 75 or more hours completed are no longer admitted to the Major in Psychology.
+Students with more than 75 hours completed are no longer admitted to the Major in Psychology.

 Transfer Students Admitted to the University as an Undeclared Major